University community fills Marillac Auditorium for Dr. Richard Lapchick.

 JaKarr Sampson Named BIG EAST Rookie of the Year March 12, 2013

-Monasch, 53, was named the fifth Athletic Director in St. John's University history on February 1, 2005.
+Monasch, the fifth Athletic Director in St. John's University history, officially began his tenure on March 12, 2005.
 He has spent his entire career in collegiate athletics, serving in various leadership capacities for more than 25 years and has a résumé that touches some 30 institutions.
 He has served as commissioner of the America East and Northeast Conferences, as well as Assistant and Associate Athletic Director at Fordham and Seton Hall Universities, respectively.
 He has experience with complex issues such as NCAA governance, compliance, student development and academic support, and is known as a visionary administrator.

 Monasch spent 1997-2004 as Commissioner of the America East Conference, leading that organization in implementing a NCAA compliance program, developing a marketing program and organizing the league's television network.
 Monasch created the Student Athletic Advisory Committee and restructured the league governance process to empower the member institutions' presidents as its chief governing body.
 Monasch also oversaw the addition of four new members to the conference and brought the conference to the highest level of athletic success in its history.

-Prior to his tenure at the AEC, Monasch served as the first full-time Commissioner of the Northeast Conference, a position he held for nine years.
+Prior to his tenure at the America East Conference, Monasch served as the first full-time Commissioner of the Northeast Conference, a position he held for nine years.
 He extricated the league from the ECAC in the late 1980s, changing its name from the ECAC Metro Conference, expanded league membership, added Division I-AA football to its sports sponsorship list and developed its television network.
 Monasch was recognized in 2010 for his accomplishments at the NEC when he was inducted as a member of the conference's inaugural Hall of Fame class.

 Monasch currently serves as the chair of the BIG EAST Athletic Directors group, and he recently completed a two-year term as the conference's representative on the NCAA Leadership Council.
-Monasch has been a member of several NCAA committees, including the NCAA Management Council, the Minority Opportunities and Interests Committee and the Recruiting Committee and two terms on the Division I Baseball Committee.
+Monasch has been a member of several NCAA committees, including the NCAA Management Council, the Minority Opportunities and Interests Committee, the Recruiting Committee and two terms on the Division I Baseball Committee.
 He has been an advocate for student-athletes, serving two terms as liaison with the NCAA Student-Athlete Advisory Committee.
-He served as chair of the Division I Management Council during the 2004-05 academic year, and currently serves on the NACDA Sears Cup Board of Directors.
+He was the chair of the Division I Management Council during the 2004-05 academic year and has also served on the NACDA Sears Cup Board of Directors.

-Monasch is a member of the BIG EAST Executive Committee and the Media Rights Negotiation Committee.
-He was recently the chair of the BIG EAST finance committee and currently serves on the Advisory Board of the National Consortium of Academics and Sports.
-He also contributes on the Advisory Board for the Sport Management program and the College of Professional Studies at St. John's.
+Monasch was recently the chair of the BIG EAST finance committee and currently serves on the Board of Directors for the National Consortium of Academics and Sports.
+He also contributed to the Advisory Board for the Sport Management program and the College of Professional Studies at St. John's.
 He has served as an adjunct professor at the Seton Hall University School of Law and St. John's University.

 Monasch is a St. John's alumnus, graduating with a B.S. in athletic administration in 1981.
 In addition to his degree from St. John's, Monasch holds a M.A. in communications from Fordham University (1984) and a Juris Doctorate from Seton Hall University (1993).
 He is a member of the New Jersey and Pennsylvania Bar Associations.